kimble4/CrossMgr/SprintTimer/helptxt/MainScreen.md

 :--|:-----
 Ctrl-Z|Undo the last edit.
 Multiple undos will keep undoing the last changes.
 Ctrl-Y|Redo the last undo.
 Multiple redos will keep redoing the last undos.
-Ctrl-F|Opens the Find window.
 Function Key 1..10|Jumps to the screen with the same number as the function key.

 # Edit Ctrl Keys

 The following Ctrl keys work in all edit fields.
-You can also cut-and-paste from external sources to/from CrossMgr.
+You can also cut-and-paste from external sources to/from SprintTimer.

 Key|Action
 :--|:-----